Measure synchronization in interacting Hamiltonian systems: A brief review: Introduction

 Synchronization is observed in various dynamical systems, including coupled dissipative and Hamiltonian systems.
 A Hamiltonian system~\citep{lichtenberg92} is a conservative system that conserves the phase space volume with time following Liouville's theorem.
 The motion of the system is described by a set of differential equations, known as Hamilton's equations, that describe how the generalized coordinates and corresponding generalized momentum variables of the system evolve over time.
+The synchronization in Hamiltonian systems results from the exchange and conservation of energy between the interconnected components.
+This can be observed in systems like coupled pendulums or celestial bodies, where the shared energy leads to synchronized motion without any net loss.
 A dissipative system~\citep{strogatz07}, on the other hand, is a system that loses energy over time due to internal friction, viscosity, or other forms of energy dissipation.
-A set of differential equations also describes the motion of the system, but the equations include terms that represent the dissipation of energy.
-As a result, the system eventually reaches an attractor or a steady state.
-In dissipative systems, synchronization occurs due to the dissipation process, where energy is lost, leading to the convergence of the systems to a common state.
-On the other hand, in Hamiltonian systems, synchronization arises due to the preservation of the system's energy, leading to the emergence of coherent oscillations.
-Overall, the dynamics of coupled dissipative and Hamiltonian systems differ, leading to different synchronization phenomena that depend on the underlying system's characteristics.
+A set of differential equations also describes the motion of any dissipative system, but the equations include terms that represent the dissipation of energy.
+As a result, the phase space volume collapses with evolution time, and the system eventually reaches an attractor or a steady state.
+Overall, the dynamics of coupled dissipative and coupled Hamiltonian systems differ, and this dissimilarity leads to different types of synchronization in both categories.
 However, we restrict ourselves to study measure synchronization~\citep{hampton99}, observed in coupled Hamiltonian systems, in this review.

-The synchronization phenomenon in Hamiltonian systems has been observed in various physical systems, including coupled pendula, Josephson junctions, and lasers~\citep{tian13,qiu14,qiu15,bemani17}.
-Synchronization in Hamiltonian systems has also been used in applications such as communication and control systems.
-The understanding of synchronization in such systems has led to the development of several analytical and numerical techniques and has found applications in various fields.
-Therefore, studying synchronization in coupled Hamiltonian systems is a complex and fascinating topic that has attracted significant research interest.